On the convergence of the variational quantum eigensolver and quantum optimal control: Results

-As depicted in Fig. \ref{fig:Intro}, both quantities live in the tangent space of the special unitary group at the identity given by the Lie algebra $\mathfrak{su}(d)$ of skew Hermitian and traceless $d\times d$ matrices.
-We leverage this differential geometric perspective to characterize when gradient descent \eqref{eq:gradient_descent} convergences to the global minimum of the cost function \eqref{eq:VQE_cost} that corresponds to the desired target state.
+Note that both quantities are pulled back to the tangent space of the unitary group at the identity given by the Lie algebra $\mathfrak{su}(d)$ of skew Hermitian and traceless $d\times d$ matrices.
+The ``true'' gradient can be obtained by multiplying $\operatorname{grad}J[U]$ from the left with $U$.
+As depicted in Fig. \ref{fig:Intro}, we use this differential geometric perspective to characterize when the gradient descent \eqref{eq:gradient_descent} converges to the global minimum of the cost function \eqref{eq:VQE_cost} that corresponds to the desired target state.